 Welcome to the ProShot manual.
 Here you can find all of the information needed to get the most out of your photography experience.

-Zoom - drag one finger up and down to zoom in and out
+Zoom - Drag one finger up and down on the viewfinder to zoom in and out

 Settings - Tap the gear icon to open the Settings Panel

 Manual Focus - If your device has the capability for manual focus, there will be a semi-transparent arc next to the camera button.
 To activate MF, just drag your finger anywhere on that arc.
 To reset back to autofocus, tap anywhere on the screen to activate Point Focus, and then tap on the Point Focus circle to return to autofocus.

 RAW - Certain devices are capable of shooting RAW.
 To enable RAW, open the Settings Panel and tap the "JPEG" button.
 This will alternate between JPEG, JPEG+RAW and RAW only modes.

 Exposure Lock (AE-L) - Press and hold anywhere on the screen to enable exposure lock.
 Tap the exposure target to reset it.

 Torch - Press and hold the flash button in any mode to turn on / off the torch.